 So how do sales reps maximize their time on their most important activities?
 Which activities should they focus on?
 How do they spend their time compared to others?
 Are they maximizing productive time and minimizing time wasters?

 Pace Productivity Inc, based in Toronto Canada, has been conducting productivity studies of knowledge workers since 1990.
 The information for these time studies is gathered from a portable electronic device called a TimeCorder, which is superior to an app for diagnostic studies.

 The TimeCorder allows individuals to easily track the time they spend on different pre-coded activities.
 At the start of each new activity, an employee presses a button and time starts recording on that activity, like a stopwatch.
 When another activity begins, the user presses another button.
 Time stops recording on the previous activity and starts on the new one.
 Because the device is easy to use and the results are anonymous, we achieve a remarkable participation rate of 94%.

 For this report, we examined data from outside sales reps - those whose activities take them out of their offices to customers’ locations.
-Thus, we have excluded inside sales reps working at order desks, retail sales clerks, and personal bankers whose customers generally come to them.
+This excludes inside sales reps who work at order desks, as well as retail sales clerks and personal bankers whose customers generally come to them.

 For comparison, sales managers work slightly longer, amounting to 50 hours per week.
 Clerical employees in banks tend to work fewer hours.
 Among the highest jobs we have tracked are independent consultants and trainers who average over 54 hours per week.